Jose de Mazarredo y Salazar: French Revolutionary Wars

 In 1793 Mazarredo received the military Order of Santiago.
-During the French Revolutionary Wars Mazarredo's fleet from Cadiz joined Lángara's Squadron in the Mediterranean.
-During those months Don Mazarredo, who had relieved Lángara did several operations in the Mediterranean Sea, one of them was the evacuation of soldiers and civilians from Roses, a city in the Catalan coast that was being besieged by the French.
+During the French Revolutionary Wars Mazarredo's fleet from Cádiz joined Lángara's Squadron in the Mediterranean.
+During those months Mazarredo, who had relieved Lángara carried out several operations in the Mediterranean Sea, one of which was the evacuation of soldiers and civilians from Roses, that was being besieged by the French.

 Shortly after, Mazarredo had written to warn Godoy of the dangers of a Spanish naval decline, accusing the government of bad administration.
-This cost him to lose his rank, being dismissed and sent to Ferrol weeks later.
-But after the Spanish defeat in Battle of Cape St Vincent, the admiralty requested his reinstatement.
-Mazarredo then took command at Cadiz where a British fleet, led by Lord Jervis and Sir Horatio Nelson, appeared on 5 July and proceeded to blockade and bombard the city.
-But Admiral Mazarredo had already organised its defences for such an attack.
+This cost him his rank, being dismissed and sent to Ferrol weeks later.
+But after the Spanish defeat at the Battle of Cape St Vincent, the admiralty requested his reinstatement.
+Mazarredo then took command at Cádiz where a British fleet, led by Lord Jervis and Sir Horatio Nelson, appeared on 5 July and proceeded to blockade and bombard the city.
+But Mazarredo had already organised its defences for such an attack.
 The Spanish garrison and naval forces put up such a spirited resistance that the British fleet failed to produce any significant losses to the Spanish and went away two days later.

-In 1799 Mazarredo left Cadiz and sailed to Cartagena.

-Among the news that Napoleon Bonaparte learned that the French Atlantic Fleet, commanded by the Minister of Marine Admiral Étienne Bruix, had entered the Mediterranean and was at Toulon, Bonaparte learned that a Spanish squadron under Admiral Mazarredo had left Cadiz and was at Cartagena.
+In 1799 Mazarredo left Cádiz and sailed to Cartegena.
+Among the news that Napoleon learned that the French Atlantic Squadron, commanded by Admiral Étienne Eustache Bruix, had entered the Mediterranean and was at Toulon, Bonaparte learned that a Spanish squadron under Mazarredo had left Cádiz and was at Cartagena.
 This last bit of news, which presaged a joint Franco-Spanish action in the Mediterranean, should perhaps have induced Bonaparte to remain in Egypt in order to await its issue.
 Bruix instructions were to co-operate with the Spanish fleet supplying beleaguered Malta and Corfu and then to bring supplies and several thousand reinforcements to Alexandria.

 On 21 June 1799, after Bruix helped to evacuate the French from various Italian ports, he joined Mazarredo at Cartagena.
 The combined Franco-Spanish fleet comprised forty-two battleships.
 Since the sixty British ships of the line in the Mediterranean were scattered among several squadrons, Bruix had a unique opportunity to expel the British from that sea and take his fleet to Egypt.
 Mazarredo refused to co-operate with the French in any enterprise save the reconquest of Minorca from Britain.
-On 30 March the Franco-Spanish fleet sailed from Cartagena to Cadiz.
-In June 1799, the French and Spanish fleets under Mazarredo and Bruix, amounting to forty sail of the line, and upwards of thirty frigates and smaller vessels, formed a junction at Cartagena, and on 7 July 1799 after an order sent by him, the chasing ships of his Spanish squadron captured the 18-gun hired cutter of the Royal Navy Penelope, commanded by Flag Lieutenant Frederick Maitland.
-After this short action, he proceed from Cadiz to Brest without opposition.
+On 30 March the Franco-Spanish fleet sailed from Cartagena to Cádiz.
+In June 1799, the French and Spanish fleets under Mazarredo and Bruix, amounting to forty sail of the line, and upwards of thirty frigates and smaller vessels, formed a junction at Cartagena, and on 7 July 1799 after an order sent by him, the chasing ships of his Spanish squadron captured the 18-gun British hired armed cutter Penelope, commanded by Lieutenant Frederick Lewis Maitland.
+After this short action, he proceed from Cádiz to Brest without opposition.